papermerge/auth-server/README.md

 # Authentication Server

-Auth server is standalone microservice which provides authentication capabilities, and it is used as default authentication service in Papermerge DMS.
+Auth server is standalone microservice that provides authentication capabilities, and it is used as default authentication service for Papermerge DMS.

 Following authentication methods are supported: